sihangliu/xfdetector/README.md

 ## Testing and Reproducing Bugs
 After compiling the XFDetector suite, we can start testing and reproducing the bugs.

-XFDetector tested the following PM programs:
+Tests for the following programs are available in XFDetector:
-* 5 PM program examples from PMDK:
+* PMDK program examples:
 	* btree
 	* ctree
 	* rbtree